 Side effects from radiation therapy to the head and neck may include redness or skin irritation in the treated area, dry mouth (xerostomia) or thickened saliva from damage to salivary glands, bone pain, nausea, fatigue mouth sores, and/or sore throat.
 There may be dental problems, as noted above.
 Other side effects may include pain or difficulty swallowing; loss of appetite, often due to a change in sense of taste; hearing loss, due to the buildup of fluid in the middle ear; and buildup of earwax that dries out because of the radiation therapy’s effect on the ear canal.
 Radiation therapy may also cause a condition called hypothyroidism in which the thyroid gland (located in the neck) slows down and causes the person to feel tired and sluggish.
 People who receive radiation therapy to the neck area should have their thyroid checked regularly.
 Talk with your health care team about what side effects of your treatment plan are possible, and how they can be prevented or relieved.

 Learn more about radiation therapy.

 Chemotherapy is seldom used in the initial treatment of salivary gland cancer.
-Combined treatments of chemotherapy with radiation therapy are being studies as part of clinical trials to research the combination’s effectiveness.
-For salivary gland cancer, chemotherapy is most often used in later stage cancer or to treat symptoms to improve a patient’s quality of life.
+Combining chemotherapy with radiation therapy is being studied as part of clinical trials to determine its effectiveness.
+For salivary gland cancer, chemotherapy is most often used in later stage cancer or to relieve symptoms.
 Some chemotherapy drugs are available in clinical trials that may treat cancer at an earlier stage.